- Eat & Drink

 The unique brewery with an onsite Farm Shop is perfect spot for the craft beer fans.
 Brewers of the Galgorm beer stocked in the Resort’s mini bars, Hillstown have a long running passion for hand crafted local produce.

-Explore our extensive Gin List as we showcase a hand selected Gin every evening in the surroundings of The Gin Library
+Explore our extensive Gin List as we showcase local & international Gins in the surroundings of The Gin Library

 Our range of rooms provide the finest contemporary accommodation with all the finer details to ensure a good nights rest.